 And if the driver was the victim of a forced blood draw, a skilled DUI defense attorney will be extra vigilant.
 As well-known Barstow DUI defense attorney Michael Scafiddi23 explains:

 “It’s very likely that a rushed or otherwise unexpected blood draw could involve bad protocol.
-These are mistakes that could ultimately vindicate my wrongfully accused client.”
+These are mistakes that could ultimately vindicate my wrongfully accused client because they raise a reasonable doubt.”

 Call us to speak to an experienced California DUI defense attorney in your area.